simransain512/demo_project/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+- This Project will tell how to store data on local database in flutter using SharedPreferences.
+- You will learn to get data from api using http request.

 A few resources to get you started if this is your first Flutter project: